msearle5/xygos/docs/option.rst

   Instead of bonuses to damage being just added on to damage dealt, each +1 adds 5% to the value of the damage dice.
 This option is currently not very balanced.

+Difficulty increases over time ``birth_time_limit`` There is a ``danger level``, which starts at zero and remains that way for a grace period of a couple of days.
+It then increases by four levels per day.
+This adds its level to all dungeon levels' difficulty - so that, for example, if the danger was 4 and you were on level 1 you would get the equivalent of level 5.
+It applies to town as well, though in a more complex way (you don't get random monsters at first, just thieves.)
+It is possible to hold this off by having the right personality, by completing certain quests, or by a Time-Lord technique.
+Eventually (when the danger level exceeds level 60) stores start to disappear...
+  This is recommended, although it does make the game more difficult: it isn't intended to hamper any normal playstyle, only extreme scumming (as multiple towns with their own black markets would otherwise allow you to do).

+Allow switching classes at level up ``birth_multi_class`` This allows you to choose at any time to switch class.
+It will take effect the next time you level up, making you a multi-classed character, a mix of different classes.
+Your abilities (skills, hit points, etc.) are taken from a weighted average of the classes' skills (e.g. if you have 1 level in Soldier an 5 in Engineer then you will get 1/6 of the Soldier's values, plus 5/6 of the Engineer's.)
+Level-dependent techniques and abilities only appear when you have gained the necessary number of levels *in that class*.
+  If you never choose to change class, then the result will be identical to not having this flag enabled - which is why it's still recommended.

 Cheating options
 ================